Can Anyone Be A Witness For A Will in Canada?

-Signing and witnessing your Will are two very important steps to make your Will a legal document.
+Signing and witnessing your Will are two very important steps to make your Will a legally binding document.
 It’s important that the people you choose to witness your Will are legally able to do so.

 Who can witness a Will?

-After you finish writing your Will, you need to sign it along with two witnesses in the presence of each other.
+After you finish writing your Will, you need to sign it with two witnesses present.
 Witnesses are the people who confirm that you signed your Will.

 It turns out there aren’t a lot of restrictions on who your witnesses can be.
 Your two witnesses just need to be adults who aren’t: